 Feb 04 2020 Intersector Reads 2019

 In the New Year, we’re reflecting on a great year of intersector reads that examine business, government, and non-profit collaboration as an approach to remedying some of the most complex public challenges we face today.
-These books are targeted toward both researchers and practitioners interested in cross-sector collaboration — and they tackle a range of topics from social value investing to the economics of public-private partnerships.
+These books are targeted toward both researchers and practitioners interested in cross-sector collaboration — and they tackle a range of topics from sustainable development to collaborative environmental governance.
 Here’s our list, along with publishers’ summaries, of the most valuable books on cross-sector collaboration recently published.

 Public-Private Partnerships for Sustainable Development, edited by Axel Marx (MDPI)

 “Voluntary sustainability standards (VSS) and other private governance instruments (e.g., Fair Trade, Forest Stewardship Council, Fair Wear Foundation, GLOBALGAP) are increasingly regulating global production processes and economic activities.
 VSS verify the compliance of products or production processes with sustainability standards.
 The importance of voluntary sustainability standards is now widely recognized.
 After being operational for more than two decades, they have established themselves as private governance instruments.
 This recognition is also exemplified by their integration in public regulatory approaches.
 Governments and international organizations are partnering with voluntary sustainability standards to pursue sustainable development policies.
 We witness the integration of VSS in the regulatory approaches of local and national governments in countries around the world, the integration of VSS in trade policies, the emergence of public-private initiatives to govern global supply chains, and the inclusion of private initiatives in experimentalist governance regimes.
 This Special Issue seeks to bring together research on the interface between private and public governance.“